Skywalker690/healthmate/README.md

 ## 🎯 Overview

-HealthMate Advanced is a modern, full-stack healthcare management platform that streamlines medical appointment scheduling, doctor-patient communication, and healthcare administration.
+HealthMate is a modern, full-stack healthcare management platform that streamlines medical appointment scheduling, doctor-patient communication, and healthcare administration.
 Built with cutting-edge technologies, it provides a robust, scalable, and secure solution for healthcare facilities of all sizes.

 ### Key Highlights